Automated grading workflows for providing personalized feedback to open-ended data science assignments: Introduction

 \section{Introduction}

 }

 From a learner's standpoint, assessments are fundamental moments of the learning process.
 Assessments (especially \emph{formative} ones \citep{dixson2016formative}) give students opportunities to practice, interiorize, deepen and demonstrate the concepts learned with lectures and readings.
-By requiring the use of class material for answering questions and solving problems, assessments reveal what parts of the syllabus are well understood and what parts need, instead, review and consolidation.
-This is crucial for both students and instructors to make informed decisions on how to improve, respectively, their learning and teaching strategies.
+By requiring the use of class material for answering questions and solving problems, assessments reveal what parts of the syllabus are well understood and what parts need, instead, revision.
+This is crucial for both students and instructors to make informed decisions on how to improve, respectively, their learning and teaching strategies \citep{pai}.

-In order to be fully effective, assessments must receive feedback \citep{nicol2006formative, perera2008formative, irons2021enhancing}.
-Feedback can broadly be categorized into qualitative (e.g.~``The source of the data utilized in your analysis was not specified.'') and quantitative (e.g.~``9 out of 10'').
-To distinguish the former from the latter, in this paper we will reserve the term \emph{feedback} for qualitative comments - given by the grader to students in response to assessment activities - , and we will call \emph{grades} the scores that quantitatively summarize how well a student did on the assignment.
+Following up on assessment activities, teachers can give students qualitative (e.g., ``The source of the data utilized in your analysis was not specified.'') and quantitative (e.g., ``9 out of 10'') comments.
+To distinguish the former from the latter, in this paper we will reserve the term \emph{feedback} for qualitative comments and we will call \emph{grades} the scores that quantitatively summarize how well a student did on the assignment.
 Grades are a convenient summary of students' performance \citep{lipnevich2009really}.
-Feedback, when done well, can support learning \citep{hattie2007power} especially for students with little prior knowledge \citep{krause2009effects}.
-Impactful feedback should be provided in a timely manner, should be constructive and specific to the student's work \citep{juwah2004enhancing, race2001using}.

-Providing accurate feedback and grades to students' work can be very time consuming and become a struggle for (even moderately) large classes.
-Data science courses are particularly affected, as they face higher course enrollment numbers as one of their major challenges \citep{NASEM}.
-Automated grading and feedback tools have been proposed by many as a possible solution \citep{galassi2021automated}.
-Some examples of currently available tools include the Python package \texttt{nbgrader} \citep{nbgrader} for grading Jupyter notebooks, the R package \texttt{learnr} \citep{learnr} for creating self-paced interactive tutorials in teaching R and R packages, and Otter-Grader \citep{otter} for grading Python and R assignments.
-The use of automated tools can be highly beneficial for grading (possibly closed-form) assessments involving definitions, calculations and coding where there is a correct and an incorrect answer, and it can allow for giving real-time responses to formative assessments as recommended by the GAISE college report \citep{carver2016guidelines}.
+On the other hand, as stated by the Guidelines for Assessment and Instruction in Statistics Education \citep{GAISE2016}, assessment must receive feedback in order to lead to learning, and teachers should provide assessment \emph{and} feedback throughout their courses.